 Rome to "The Gorge"

 The tour begins on Route 46 in Rome, where, in 1817, the first shovel of dirt was turned for the engineering marvel known as the Erie Canal.
-Rome's Fort Stanwix, laid siege to by the British during the Revolutionary War, is the first of many historic sites you'll encounter on the Black River Trail.
-VIsit the museum, and watch an interpretive film, and see men and women dressed in period costumes.
+Rome's Fort Stanwix, which was laid siege to by the British during the Revolutionary War, is the first of many historic sites you'll encounter on the Black River Trail.
+Visit the museum, and watch an interpretive film, and see men and women dressed in period costumes.

 A few miles north of Rome, you can stop and feed the fish at the Delta Fish Hatchery.
 A stone's throw from the hatchery is Delta Dam, which controls water flow from Delta Lake.
 When the water level is low, look for the rooftops of Delta City, which according to legend was flooded over by the lake many years ago.
 Delta Lake State Park offers swimming, campsites, and boat launches.
 A left turn in Westernville will take you to more camping and fishing.